Ancurio/mkxp/README.md

 This binding supports RGSS1, RGSS2 and RGSS3.

 > Note: Support for Ruby 1.8 has been added, but the binding is unfinished and experimental.
-I have made sure that a game (Ao Oni) starts, but I have not tested anything extensively.

 ## Dependencies / Building